The purpose of an estimator is what it does: Misspecification, estimands, and over-identification: Inference on Estimands

 \begin{rmksq}[A Bayesian Interpretation of Bootstrap Percentile Intervals]

-While the asymptotic expansion \eqref{eq:gmm_expansion_se} is valid under misspecification it, and the resulting standard errors, still relies on regularity conditions, such as the existence of a unique interior solution $\psi^*_\Omega(P)$ in the population GMM problem, strong identification of $\psi^*_\Omega(P)$, and differentiability of $\vartheta$.
-Even when these conditions fail, however, the nonparametric bootstrap distribution for the estimate $\hat\theta_\Omega$ is asymptotically equivalent to the Bayesian posterior distribution for the estimand $\theta_\Omega^*(P)$ under a particular nonparametric and non-informative limit of priors.\footnote{See e.g. \cite{andrewsshapiro2024bootstrap} for discussion of the relevant priors, and Appendix D of that paper for sufficient conditions for asymptotic equivalence.
+While the asymptotic expansion \eqref{eq:gmm_expansion_se} is valid under misspecification, both the expansion itself and the resulting standard errors rely on regularity conditions, including the existence of a unique interior solution $\psi^*_\Omega(P)$ in the population GMM problem, strong identification of $\psi^*_\Omega(P)$, and differentiability of $\vartheta$.
+Even when these conditions fail, however, the nonparametric bootstrap distribution for the estimate $\hat\theta_\Omega$ is asymptotically equivalent to the Bayesian posterior distribution for the estimand $\theta_\Omega^*(P)$ under a particular nonparametric and non-informative limit of priors.\footnote{See e.g. \cite{Chamberlain01012003, andrewsshapiro2024bootstrap} for discussion of the relevant priors, and Appendix D of the latter paper for sufficient conditions for asymptotic equivalence.
 If we use the Bayes rather than nonparametric bootstrap, then the equivalence is exact.} Thus, if we use bootstrap percentile intervals for inference on $\theta_\Omega^*,$ they offer correct large-sample coverage for well-behaved estimands $\theta^*_\Omega(P)$ regardless of model misspecification, while also providing a ``fallback'' interpretation as a Bayesian credible set for $\theta^*_\Omega(P)$ in less well-behaved cases.
 The bootstrap also provides a natural tool for diagnosing the failure of the conventional, non-misspecification-robust GMM standard errors: if the bootstrap distribution appears approximately normal and centered at $\hat\theta_\Omega,$ but differs from the normal suggested by the conventional standard error, this suggests the expansion \eqref{eq:gmm_expansion_se} may be reasonable but that the conventional, non-misspecification-robust asymptotic approximation is not.
 See \cite{andrewsshapiro2024bootstrap} for formal results on this approach to evaluating asymptotic approximations. \end{rmksq}

 \begin{rmksq}[Further Results on Misspecification-Robust Inference]